-And as the book is not so much a biography, this article is not so much a review; rather it is an account of what I sensed by relishing each page.
-There is a subtle, but powerful undercurrent to read more than the mere ink sprawled across the pages.
-I also realized it was this depth that I had been experiencing in many of Forrest’s writings.
+And as the book is not so much a biography, this article is not so much a review; rather it is an account of what I sensed by appreciating each page.
+There is a subtle and powerful undercurrent to feel.
+It is more than mere ink sprawled across the pages.
+I also realized it was this same depth that I had been experiencing and feeling in many of Forrest’s writings.
 And still do.

 Throughout the book, Forrest warmly writes about his special friendship with Eric Sloane.
-The numerous and exceptional works by Sloane that illustrate the pages makes a reader feel he is perusing a museum filled with priceless art.
-This is a delightful visual stroll as each image lures the viewer into a timeless world of its own.
+The numerous and exceptional works by Sloane, that fill many of the pages, makes a reader feel he is perusing a museum of priceless art.
+This is a delightful visual stroll.
+Each image lures the viewer into a timeless world of its own.

-But if enticement by this ramble isn’t enough to impart an appreciation, the thoughts expressed between these two friends surely are.
+But if enticement by this ramble isn’t enough to impart a sincere appreciation, the thoughts expressed between these two friends surely are.
 I think they bring life into a special focus; one that presents another piece of priceless art.
-Painted from words of the book, an immense picture of the quest for awareness is seen.
+Painted from words of the book, an immense picture of the quest for awareness can be seen.

 ‘How many stories and dreams are in there that we will never know about?’

 The above question was asked while Forrest and Eric were chatting about the wonders of life and questioning what hidden, forgotten, but still worthy items were secretly resting inside an old barn Eric had painted.
 I thought, ‘YES!
 I want to know that too!’
 And I recognized the insides of this old barn were also being related to the heart and minds inside each of us.

 ‘How many stories and dreams are in you that you or others don’t even know about?’